destroyedlolo/Majordome/Documentations/topic.md

 ## Directives

 > [!IMPORTANT]
-> As of v6.0 onward, The syntax has changed for **Rendezvous** and is not any more compatible with previous versions.
+> As of v6.0 onward, The syntax has changed for **Topic** and is not any more compatible with previous versions.

 ### General directives
 #### -->> name=